dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/focus-groups.md

 Question: When are focus groups particularly useful in the business analysis process?
 A: For understanding stakeholder attitudes and expectations regarding a proposed solution
-B: For calculating the return on investment of a project
+B: For calculating the return on investment of a project or solution implementation
-C: For determining the technical architecture of a system
+C: For determining the technical architecture of a system or solution
-D: For legal compliance verification
+D: For legal compliance verification and regulatory audits of the project
 Answer: A
 Explanation: Focus groups are particularly useful in business analysis for understanding the attitudes and expectations of stakeholders and subject matter experts towards a proposed solution or different design options.
 ```